• Free Tours

 From concerts to projections, from parades of giants to fire runs, La Mercè is not one to miss!

-There are activities all over the city and careful planning is needed if you want to get the most of your time here.
+There are activities all over the city and careful planning is needed if you want to get the most out of your time here.

 La Mercè is the Virgin of Mercy who was made a patron saint of the city in the 17th century.